 Tips for Employers

 To ensure that you are offering equal employment opportunities to all demographics and promoting workplace diversity, it is essential that your application process is optimized for mobile users.
-Below is a checklist of “mobile apply” must haves.
+Below is a checklist of “mobile recruiting” must haves.
 Beyond these, your application process should also be tailored for an enjoyable candidate experience, meaning that it is responsive across all platforms so that candidates can apply from any source.
-In our next blog, coming out later this week, we will take a deep dive into the keys for optimizing your mobile apply process for candidates.
+In our next blog, coming out later this week, we will take a deep dive into the keys for optimizing your mobile recruiting process.

 Interested in finding out more?

 Join us Tuesday, April 19th at 10 am PST / 1:00pm EST for our #nowmobile Bootcamp.
 In this month’s session, our co-founder Joel Passen will explain how to develop a unified mobile recruiting strategy and explore techniques for optimizing your mobile apply offerings.